-The actuary may allocate the RA to groups directly (using a proportional or other method) or indirectly (by calibrating margins such that a unit of account calculation aggregated across all groups yields the same RA as the entity level calculation).
+The actuary may allocate the RA to the unit of account level directly (using a proportional or other method) or indirectly (by calibrating margins such that a unit of account calculation aggregated across all groups yields the same RA as the entity level calculation).
 In both direct and indirect allocations, the sum of the RA for all units of account would be equal to the aggregate entity level RA.
+Any allocation approach where the RA at the unit of account level meets the characteristics set out in IFRS 17.B91 could be reasonable.